Eating Up Sharjah With Frying Pan Adventures – Part 2

-“All truly great thoughts are conceived while walking.” ∼ Friedrich Nietzsche,
+“All truly great thoughts are conceived while walking.” ∼ Friedrich Nietzsche, Twilight of the Idols

 Nothing can be more true than the above quote and that realisation dawns even more on a tour with Frying Pan Adventures.
 I had recently been on a #savourSHJ trail organized by Frying Pan Adventures in collaboration with Heart of Sharjah.
 Arva Ahmed, the founder of the former and Fatima Salim Al Shuweihi, Head of Events for Heart of Sharjah, take us through the heritage and glorious tales of Sharjah’s past.
 While the first part of my journey (lasting almost two and a half hours… Immersing Myself Into The Heart Of Sharjah – Part 1) is a walk through the restored heritage sites of historical Sharjah, in the second part of the trail it was all about smells and sights of alleys and crowded markets.
 In a nutshell – eating up Sharjah!

 Heart of Sharjah is the largest historical preservation and restoration project in the region.
 Planned over a 15 year period, to be completed by 2025, it seeks to revitalize the heritage district as a vibrant cultural destination by unraveling a glorious past – restoring historical buildings, constructing new structures following traditional Sharjah architecture and transforming them into hotels, restaurants, cafes, art galleries and markets, where the current generations and the future generations can experience Sharjah’s cultural and social fabric.

 And… Frying Pan Adventures seek to uncover and share the rich and authentic fabric of culinary experiences that Dubai has to offer by walking you through the back alleys and feeding out of delicious and tasty eating holes.